couchbase-examples/nodejs-quickstart/readme.md

 After cloning the repo, install required dependencies:

-## Install Dependencies
+## Setup and Run The Application

+*After installation of Couchbase 7, and if it is running on localhost (http://127.0.0.1:8091) we can create a bucket named `user_profile` and a collection named `profile`, (required to run the REST API) by running the following command:

 ```sh
 npm install
 ```

-*After installation of Couchbase 7, and if it is running on localhost (http://127.0.0.1:8091) we can create a bucket named `user_profile` and a collection named `profile`, (required to run the REST API) by running the following commands:

-## Initialize Bucket and Collection

 ```sh
 npm run init-db
 ```

-## Running The Application
+At this point our application is ready and we can simply run:

 ```sh
 npm start